 A practical blender is one of the essential utensils that many families cannot live without.
 The bottom of the blender is equipped with a blade, which can rotate the food around and cut them into small pieces.
 This is why the blender mixes and makes it very smooth.

 Generally, the blender works best when there is liquid.
-You can use them to make smooth juices such as apple cider vinegar with juice, soups, sauces, and seasonings.
+That’s why you can find even specialized blenders for making green smoothies.
+Additionally, you can use blenders to make drinks from apple cider vinegar with grape juice, as well as soups, sauces, and seasonings.

 The blender also chops ice cubes, so it is best for frozen drinks and smoothies.
 For formulations that require uniformity and smoothness, this is even better.